Afnan-Aldhahri/Erlang/Recources/What kind of applications is Erlang particularly suitable for ?.md

 * Database applications which require soft realtime behaviour.

-Erlang is very powerful at solving these kinds of problems because this is the  domain it was originally designed for

-because Erlang has these characteristics:
+Erlang is very powerful at solving these kinds of problems because this is the domain it was originally designed for since Erlang has these characteristics:

-* Erlang provides a simple and powerful model for error containment and fault tolerance (supervised processes).

-* Concurrency and message passing are a fundamental to the language.
-Applications written in Erlang are often composed of hundreds or thousands of lightweight processes.
-Context switching between Erlang processes is typically one or two orders of magnitude cheaper than switching between threads in a C program.
+* Concurrency and message passing are a essential characteristics of Erlang.

+* Applications written in Erlang contain thousands of lightweight processes.

-* Writing applications which are made of parts which execute on different machines (i.e. distributed applications) is easy.
-Erlang's distribution mechanisms are transparent: programs need not be aware that they are distributed.
+* Erlang provides a simple model for fault tolerance .

+*  distributed applications is so easy.

 * The OTP libraries provide support for many common problems in networking and telecommunications systems.

-* The Erlang runtime environment (a virtual machine, much like the Java virtual machine) means that code compiled on one architecture runs anywhere.
-The runtime system also allows code in a running system to be updated without interrupting the program.

 [Home] (https://github.com/Afnan-Aldhahri/Erlang/blob/master/README.md)